jrogol/intro-to-mongo/notes/00_Week-1-Notes.md

   ``` bash
   jupyter notebook
   ```
-  - And access via http://localhost:8888 in a web browset.
+  - And access via http://localhost:8888 in a web browser.

 ## Importing to an Atlas cluster